ilyashatalov/cache-machine/README.md

 ## Without docker
 All source code is available in src folder.
 ### Requirements
-1) nodeJS 19.0.3
+1) nodeJS 19.3.0
 2) MongoDB 6.0

-You need to configure application to use your Mongo DB installation.
+You need to configure the application to use your Mongo DB installation.
 1) Edit env file parameter DATABASE_URL (and other if you need)
 2) Rename it to .env
     ```bash